Articles

 Cons of Waybook:

-- Lacks some advanced compliance and accountability features required by highly regulated industries
+- Limited advanced compliance features for highly regulated industries

-- Custom integrations and dedicated support are only available on higher-tier plans
+- Custom integrations and advanced reporting require higher-tier plans

 How does Trainual compare to Waybook?